 Two urban squares are provided in the plan and are located within a 200m radius (3 to 5 minute walk) of residents in the north and south portions of the community.
-The northerly square is located at the centre of the neighbourhood providing a focus for that part of the plan.
-The second square is located adjacent to the NHS and acts as a focus to the southerly neighbourhood and a connection to the NHS.
-Urban squares shall be designed taking into consideration the design directions outlined in Section 2.5 of the LBDM.
+The northerly square is located at the centre of the neighbourhood providing a focus for that portion of the community.
+The second square is located adjacent to the NHS and acts as a focus to the southerly neighbourhood and a connection to the NHS and trail along it.
+Both urban squares shall be designed taking into consideration the design directions outlined in Section 2.5 of the LBDM.